Ocean Rescue Headquarters

 Significant Prior Accomplishments

-- Implemented Weatherbug Lightening and severe weather advance notification
+- Implemented Weatherbug Lightning and severe weather advanced notification

 - Established weather hotline for daily beach conditions

-We have 36 lifeguard stations which are supported by Lieutenant personnel in four-wheel drive vehicles.
-Additional support is provided by all-terrain cycles, a twenty-seven foot rescue vessel, and other smaller jet-driven watercraft.
-All personnel are in contact with each other by radio transmitters which have the capability of communicating with the City’s Police and Fire/Rescue departments.For comments, questions or more information, please contact Ocean Rescue, City of Miami Beach, 1001 Ocean Drive, Miami Beach, FL 31339.
-Telephone 305.673.7714
+We have 38 lifeguard stations which are supported by Lieutenant personnel in four-wheel drive vehicles.
+Additional support is provided by all-terrain cycles, a twenty-seven foot rescue vessel and other smaller jet-driven watercrafts.
+All personnel are in contact with each other by radio transmitters which have the capability of communicating with the City’s Police and Fire/Rescue departments.For comments, questions, daily beach conditions, or more information, please contact the Ocean Rescue Hotline at (305) 673-7714 (option #1 for weather conditions).
+Ocean Rescue Headquarters is located at 1001 Ocean Drive, Miami Beach, FL 33139.

 Expand For More Info